 It also helps to remember that this type of marketing is meant to facilitate long-term conversations.
 So be strategic.
 Don’t overwhelm users with too many messages.
 Treat each person with a custom approach.
 For example, if a customer gets the information they’re looking for, wait a few days to follow up.
 But if a customers starts a conversation and doesn’t complete a transaction, it’s okay to nudge them to buy.

 As long as you treat people with respect and give them a worthwhile experience, you separate your company from the brands that just spam inboxes with one-size-fits-all promotional emails.

 While personalization is extremely important, it’s just as important to segment your audience based on their behavior.
-One of the benefits of Chat Marketing is that your entire chat history is located in one place, and you can use artificial intelligence to gather first-party data on your customers to find key insights that will guide your strategy.
+One of the benefits of mobile messaging is that your entire conversation history is located in one place, and you can use artificial intelligence to gather first-party data on your customers to find key insights that will guide your strategy.

 Data is always going to be a marketer’s best friend, so aim to test as much as you can: introductory text, carousel images, button copy, etc. Additionally, brands can run virtual focus groups and conduct surveys to find out how they can improve the messaging experience.
 Technology company Kapow found that 68% of customers leave because they perceive your brand as indifferent to them.
 So it’s up to brands to customize their approach for each and every person they interact with.

 More than 3 billion people are active on messaging channels around the world.
-Chat Marketing is the future of communication between brands and customers, and it’s time to start talking.
+Mobile messaging is the future of communication between brands and customers, and it’s time to start talking.

 A version of this post initially appeared on HuffPost.